 - To apply call Service NSW on 13 77 88

-Additionally all Farm Innovation Fund customers will have interest charges refunded for the 2017/18 financial year and 2018/19 financial year.
+Additionally all existing Farm Innovation Fund customers, and all applicants who submitted on or before 30 June 2020, will have interest charges for the 2018/19 and 2019/20 financial years refunded and waived.

 Commonwealth Support Measures